ethersphere/bee-docs/content/bee-docs/development/index.md

 ## Getting node addresses

+Debug API is not started by default and has to be explicitly enabled by using configuration YAML files or with `--enable-debug-api --debug-api-addr 127.0.0.1:6061` command line flags or options.

 Every node can provide its overlay address and underlay addresses by reading the logs when the node starts or through Debug API.
 For example, for the node 1 started with configuration above:

 ```sh
 curl localhost:6061/addresses
 ```

-Debug API is not started by default and has to be explicitly enabled with `--enable-debug-api --debug-api-addr 127.0.0.1:6061` command line flags or options.

 It will return a response with addresses: